siriobalmelli/nonredact/_archived/gpg.md

       1 = I trust marginally
       2 = I trust fully

+    # NOTE full trust
     Your selection?
 2

     Please enter the depth of this trust signature.
     A depth greater than 1 allows the key you are signing to make trust signatures on your behalf.

+    # new key can continue the chain of trust from the old key
     Your selection?
 5

     Please enter a domain to restrict this signature, or enter for none.